rbgirshick/py-faster-rcnn/README.md

 ### Requirements: hardware

 1. For training smaller networks (ZF, VGG_CNN_M_1024) a good GPU (e.g., Titan, K20, K40, ...) with at least 3G of memory suffices
-2. For training with VGG16, you'll need a K40 (~11G of memory)
+2. For training Fast R-CNN with VGG16, you'll need a K40 (~11G of memory)
+3. For training the end-to-end version of Faster R-CNN with VGG16, 3G of GPU memory is sufficient (using CUDNN)

 ### Installation (sufficient for the demo)